Vincent Manago: Biography and career

 His work was shown at the Colonial exhibition of Marseille in 1922 and at the Paris Colonial Exposition in 1931.

 In addition to being a painter, Manago also worked as a decorator of several private residences in Tunis and Algiers.

 His paintings can be found in France, at the Musée Baron Martin in Gray, the Musée Cantini, and the Musée des Beaux Arts in Marseille.

-His oldest son Dominique Manago, born in Tunis in 1902, also became a painter and so did his youngest son Armand, born in Paris in 1913, who changed his artist name to A.M.
-Guérin.
+His oldest son Dominique Manago, born in Tunis in 1902, also became a painter and so did his youngest son Armand, born in Paris in 1913, who changed his artist name to A.Manago Guérin. when he married the noted scientist Marianne Grunberg-Manago.
 Vincent Manago lived in Paris until his death on 30 June 1936.